Jermaine Jones: International career

 On June 19, 2011, Jones scored his first international goal in the 2011 CONCACAF Gold Cup against Jamaica.
 On January 21, 2012, he captained the side in the 1–0 win over Venezuela in a friendly match.
 On May 26, 2012, Jones scored his second international goal in a 5–1 victory over Scotland in a friendly match.

 On June 16, 2014, Jones made his FIFA World Cup debut by starting and playing 90 minutes in a 2–1 victory over Ghana.
 In the next group stage game, with the U.S. down 1–0 against Portugal, Jones scored the equalizing goal with a curling strike from 25 yards out.
 The game ended in a 2–2 draw.
 Despite a 1–0 loss to Jones' native Germany in the final group stage match, the U.S. advanced to the round of 16.
 The U.S. were eventually eliminated in the knockout stage by Belgium 2–1.

 In May 2016, he was among the 40 players selected for the U.S. 2016 Copa America preliminary roster and went on to be named the Man of the Match following a win against Costa Rica.
 Jones was the highest rated player for the U.S. for the Copa América Centenario in June 2016.

 International goals

 Personal life

 He married Sarah Gerthe in 2007.
-Together they have five children: Keanu, Liya-Joelle, Kenyon, Junius, and Jadee-Mae.
+They have five children.

 Gerthe filed a restraining order against Jones in early 2019, claiming he followed her around town and sent her "inappropriate, antagonistic and degrading messages."
 The couple filed for divorce in July 2019.

 In 2018, a restraining order was filed against Jones by actor David Charvet who alleged that Jones stalked him and sent him threatening text messages.

-He is a good friend of the former female soccer player and former manager of the German female national soccer team Steffi Jones, who is also a German-American dual national and the child of an African American soldier.
+He is a good friend of former soccer player and former manager of the Germany women's national soccer team Steffi Jones, who is also a German-American dual national and the child of an African-American soldier.
 They both played for the same club, SV Bonames, albeit not at the same time.
 The two are not related.